MODM Clinical Database Management

 Marketing and Financial Analysis

-Lectures with student interaction through the content and examples provided.
+Classes with student interaction through content and examples provided.

-Number ECTS = 5 - Responsible for TU : Hélène FENET -Aurélie ESCANDE - Patrice RAVEL
+Number of ECTS credits = 5 – TU supervisors TU Hélène FENET – Aurélie ESCANDE – Patrice RAVEL

-Health-Environment:Structuring of public health, national and regional management of environmental health through public health plans, corporate social responsibility, description and behavior of different types of pollutants at environmental and health risk, examples of problematic contaminants for health.
+Health and the environment:Public health structures, national and regional environmental health management through public health plans, corporate social responsibility, description and behavior of different types of pollutants posing environmental and health risks, examples of contaminants that are problematic for health.

-The student must acquire the skills to be able to
+Students must acquire the skills necessary to be able to

 Identify epidemiology as a public health tool